-The results of scientific research indicate chewing gum may be good for a number of things that include: improve memory, stress reduction, increase focus, alertness and concentration, manage weight, improve oral health and etc.
+The results of scientific research indicate chewing gum may be suitable for several things, include: improving memory, stress reduction, increasing focus, alertness, and concentration, managing weight, improving oral health, etc.

-Psychologists say, the chewing gum can help in improving memory and enhance cognitive powers.
+Psychologists say chewing gum can help improve memory and enhance cognitive powers.
 They found that people who chewed throughout tests produced significantly better scores than people who did not.
-There are a number of potential explanations for that.
+There are several potential explanations for that.

-The act of continuous chewing or moving of our jaw actually improves our memory.
+The act of continuous chewing or moving our jaw improves our memory.
 The activity in the area of our brain that is important for memory (the hippocampus) increases while people chew.
 Some research shows that insulin receptors in the hippocampus may be involved in memory.
-Chewing gum increases the glucose level which is body-and-mind fuel.
+Chewing gum increases the glucose level, which is body-and-mind fuel.

 Chewing gum increases blood flow to the brain.
-Increased heart rate improves oxygen delivery to the brain which can enhance our cognitive powers.
-Some studies have reported that blood flow to the brain increases by as much as 25 percent to 40 percent during gum chewing.
-Also the act of chewing speeds up our heartbeat and blood pressure just enough to wake up both left-and right hemispheres to work together.
+Increased heart rate improves oxygen delivery to the brain, enhancing our cognitive powers.
+Some studies have reported that blood flow to the brain increases by 25 percent to 40 percent during gum chewing.
+We are also chewing speeds up our heartbeat and blood pressure to wake up both left-and-right hemispheres to work together.

-Chewing gum produces more oxygen, more glucose and disposal of more CO2.
-This is way chewing gum improves memory.
+Chewing gum produces more oxygen, glucose, and the disposal of more CO2.

 Some teachers encourage students to chew gum during tests to help increase alertness and concentration.
-Psychiatrists and psychologists believe that chewing gum reduce tension and help to release nervous energy.
+Psychiatrists and psychologists believe that chewing gum reduces tension and helps to release nervous energy.
 Chewing gum may provide an outlet for frustration and irritation.

-Recent research has shown that the rhythmic motion of chewing gum has a stress-reducing effect because relaxed and satisfied feelings.
+Recent research has shown that chewing gum's rhythmic motion has a stress-reducing effect because of relaxed and satisfied feelings.

-With low calorie count (5 to 10 per serving), chewing gum is an inexpensive snack.
-According to some studies the adults who chewed the gum ate 36 calories less of the snack than adults who did not chew gum.
-Both regular and sugar free chewing gum helped the adults to eat less.
+With a low-calorie count (5 to 10 per serving), chewing gum is an inexpensive snack.
+According to some studies, the adults who chewed the gum ate 36 calories less of the snack than adults who did not chew gum.
+Both regular and sugar-free chewing gum helped adults to eat less.

-Chewing gum helps to improve intestinal motility, also helps to increase saliva flow which promotes more frequent swallowing.
-This helps to prevent reflux of acid from the stomach back into the throat.
+Chewing gum helps improve intestinal motility and also helps to increase saliva flow, which promotes more frequent swallowing.
+In this way, chewing gum helps prevent acid reflux from the stomach into the throat.

-The results of scientific research demonstrate that chewing gum is good for oral health and teeth specifically.
-Chewing gum increases saliva, which is the most important component of oral health and powerful protector of the oral cavity.
+The results of scientific research demonstrate that chewing gum is suitable for oral health and teeth.
+Chewing gum increases saliva, the most critical component of oral health and a powerful protector of the oral cavity.

-Stimulated saliva corrects a potentially harmful environment using its high concentration of buffers, minerals and antibacterial components.
-That helps to flush sugars, food debris and decay-causing acids out of the mouth.
+Stimulated saliva corrects a potentially harmful environment using its high concentration of buffers, minerals, and antibacterial components.
+That helps flush sugars, food debris, and decay-causing acids out of the mouth.

-Sugar free chewing gum has a number of dental benefits.
-Sugar free chewing gum doesn't cause tooth decay.
-It demineralises tooth enamel and has an antimicrobial effect.
-Those who chewed sugar free gum after eating had fewer cavities than those who did not.
+Sugar-free chewing gum has several dental benefits.
+Sugar-free chewing gum doesn't cause tooth decay.
+It demineralizes tooth enamel and has an antimicrobial effect.
+Those who chewed sugar-free gum after eating had fewer cavities than those who did not.

-Chewing gum freshens breath, whitens teeth by reducing stains and preventing stains from accumulating and reduces plaque.
+Chewing gum freshens breathwhitens teeth by reducing stains, preventing stains from accumulating, and reducing plaque.

 Some people become more attentive and feel more alert when they chew gum.
 Chewing can take away sleepiness.
-Chewing gum that is sweetened with xylito doesn't raise blood sugar.
-Also chewing gum has good taste.
+Chewing gum that is sweetened with xylitol doesn't raise blood sugar.
+Also, chewing gum has good taste.